-Revenue from sale is the most significant amount in the consolidated financial statements and it is a key performance indication in the industry on which the financial statements' users focus.
-Therefore, there is a risk with respect to the timing of revenue recognition.
+Revenue from sale is the most significant amount in the statements of comprehensive income and it is a key performance indication in the industry on which the financial statements' users focus.
+Therefore, there is a risk with respect to the occurance and timing of revenue recognition.
 For this reason, I have paid particular attention to the Group's recognition of revenue from sales of goods in order to ensure that the revenue is recorded correctly and in accordance with the relevant accounting standards.